Instability cascades in crumpling mylar sheets follow a log-Poisson statistic: A Cluster Model Analysis of the Avalanche Dynamics

+Ref.~\citep{Korchinski25} attempts to relate the internal dynamics of these avalanches to the aging phenomenology.
+In RD, these avalanches are just coarse-grained into instantaneous events, as it is sufficient for logarithmic aging that such a sequence of ever larger events exists, irrespective of their internal dynamics.
 To demonstrate that the internal dynamics of the avalanches is not relevant for the aging phenomenology, we discuss a simple model of a record process.
-(This is a mean-field version of the cluster model introduced in Ref.~\citep{BoSi09} and summarized in Sec.
-II.A of the supplement.) $N$ particles are partitioned into clusters, signifying the increasingly stiffening domains in the aging system, that have variable sizes $n_{k}$ ($\sum_{k}n_{k}=N$) with Poissonian distributed lifetimes $\tau_{k}$ of average $\tau_{{\rm m}}e^{\beta n_{k}}$.
-(Here, we simply set $\tau_{{\rm m}}=1$ for the microscopic time-scale and $\beta=1$.)
+(This is a mean-field version of the cluster model introduced in Ref.~\citep{BoSi09} and summarized in the Appendix.) $N$ particles are partitioned into clusters, whose size is signifying the increasingly stiffening domains in the aging system, that have variable sizes $n_{k}$ ($\sum_{k}n_{k}=N$) with Poissonian distributed lifetimes $\tau_{k}$ of average $\tau_{{\rm m}}e^{\beta n_{k}}$.
+(Here, we simply set $\tau_{{\rm m}}=1$ for some microscopic time-scale and $\beta=1$.)
 The system is initiated at $t=0$ (the ``quench'') with all particles being isolated, i.e., $n_{k}=1$ for all $k$.
-At each update $i$, we select that cluster with the shortest lifetime, $\Delta t_{i}=\min_{k}\left\{ \tau_{k}\right\} $, advance the system time to $t=t_{i}+\Delta t_{i}=t_{i+1}$ and the lifetimes for each cluster to $\tau_{k}\to\tau_{k}-\Delta t_{i}$, and execute one of these two procedures: (1) If that cluster is an isolated particle ($n_{k}=1$), then this particle joins one of the other clusters $k^{\prime}$ at random, i.e., $n_{k^{\prime}}\to n_{k^{\prime}}+1$ and the total number of clusters decrements, or otherwise (2) that cluster breaks up in some form, increasing the number of clusters.
-This break-up (the ``avalanche'') may lead to two new clusters by randomly partitioning $n_{k^{\prime}}$, say, or to $n_{k^{\prime}}$ new cluster of unit size; the point is that these details of the avalanche do not matter too much for the aging behavior.
+At each update $i$, we select that cluster $\kappa$ with the shortest lifetime, $\Delta t_{i}=\min_{k}\left\{ \tau_{k}\right\}=\tau_\kappa $, advance the system time to $t=t_{i}+\Delta t_{i}=t_{i+1}$ and the lifetimes for each cluster to $\tau_{k}\to\tau_{k}-\Delta t_{i}$.
+Then, we execute one of these two procedures: (1) If cluster $\kappa$ is an isolated particle ($n_{\kappa}=1$), then this particle joins a random cluster $k^{\prime}\not=\kappa$, i.e., $n_{k^{\prime}}\to n_{k^{\prime}}+1$ and the total number of clusters decrements, or otherwise (2) cluster $\kappa$ breaks up in some form, momentarily increasing the number of clusters.
+This break-up (the ``avalanche'') may lead to two new clusters by randomly partitioning $n_{\kappa}$, say, or to $n_{\kappa}$ new unit-sized clusters, etc; the very point is that these avalanche details don't matter for the aging behavior.
 After each update, any newly created clusters receive a new lifetime and the next update ensues.